 3.3 When the terms of the contract have been settled Financial Services prepares copies of the contract for signing by the Chief Operating Officer and the authorised officer of the funding body.

-3.4 If the final terms of the project are different from the original application, the cover sheet is adjusted accordingly and newly endorsed by the Executive Dean or Cost Centre Manager and Chief Operating Officer.
+3.4 If the final terms of the project are different from the original application, the cover sheet is adjusted accordingly and newly endorsed by the Head of School or Cost Centre Manager and Chief Operating Officer.

 3.5 Financial Services forwards copies of the contract to the Chief Operating Officer with a memorandum recommending that the contract be signed.